 SEC's most penalized teams of the last 5 years

-Do referees have it out for any particular SEC school?
+So you think the referees have it out for your school?

 Most penalized programs in the last 5 years

 1. Florida Gators: Not only did Will Muschamp coached teams struggle on offense, but apparently they struggled to stay out of trouble with the referees as well.
 As the league’s most consistent offenders in the last five years, Florida never dipped below 700 penalty yards in a season and led the league in penalty yardage in 2011 and 2012.

 2. Texas A&M Aggies: While the SEC can’t take credit for the flags thrown on the Aggies in 2011 or 2012, they still check in as the second-most penalized team in the five-year period.
 It is worth noting that Kevin Sumlin appears to have the Aggies trending in the right direction in this category.